-- You're using a tag that isn't specified in your allowed tags list in your tags.yml file.
+- You're using a tag that isn't specified in your allowed tags list in your tags.yml file. - You have an empty tags: [] property in your frontmatter.

 If you don't want tags to appear at all on your page, remove the tags property from your frontmatter.